konsumer/crossaudio/packages/oscilloscope/README.md

 # crossaudio oscilloscope

-This allows you to draw a spectrograph to a canvas.
+This allows you to draw a oscilloscope to a canvas.

 ![screenshot](./screenshot.png)